spkennealy/Algos_and_Data_Structures/chapter_6_efficient_sorting_algos.md

 Radix Sort is an O(n + k) space algorithm.

 The amount of memory consumed by the algorithm increases relative to both the size of the input array and the length of the longest integer.

+#### **When should we use Radix Sort?**

+You should consider using Radix sort whenever you need to:
+* Sort a list of any sort of binary data, including numeric, text, or image data in binary format.
+* Sort a list of integers, and you don't know the value of the largest element in the list.
+    * If you do know the largest element in the list, see countingSort!

+Radix Sort's run time, O(n * k), is depedendent on the length (number of digits) of the largest integer in the input, k.
+For this reason, it is fastest when k is relatively small.